 That being said, in my opinion, the best commonly available pencil is the Dixon Ticonderoga HB.
 It is most definitely a step above the Dixon Classic which is about on par with the Papermate Classic.
 The Ticonderoga writes with nice dark line and has the best eraser I’ve found on any pencil.
 It has a comfortable hex design and the pencil’s yellow colour makes it stand out nicely.
 I should also add that it comes in different degrees of firmness (1/B, 2/HB, 2.5/F, 3/H, 4/H) and special consideration should be give to the F grade pencil which has extremely long point retention in exchange for only a slightly lighter line.
 Quality has decreased significantly since production has been shifted to Mexico and China, but it remains a good choice and I prefer it over the Staedler Norica.

-That being said, my personal favourite pencil is the MItsubishi 9850 pencil.
+That being said, my personal favourite pencil used to be the MItsubishi 9850 pencil.
 (Sometimes it’s spelled “Mitsu-Bishi 9850” with a hyphen) You might have caught glances of this pencil in posts on this site.
 Although it is priced higher than the previous options presented (around $9 for a dozen), it remains significantly cheaper than the Palomino Blackwing suite of pencils, at roughly a third of the price.
 It has a nice maroon-coloured body with a strong silver imprint.
 It just has that look of a professional’s pencil.
 It is slightly thicker than your classic pencil and feels quite comfortable in hand.
 It produces a dark line while maintaining the point retention of a typical Japanese pencil while having that nice addition of an eraser.
 It really feels and looks like the premium pencil which it is.
 If you want to treat yourself and feel the joy of writing with a stellar writing instrument, it’s worth trying the Mitsubishi 9850 pencil.
 It combines darkness of Japanese pencils with the point retention and erasers of classic North American and European pencils.

 The choice is yours, but consider jumping to great wooden pencil to see what all the fuss is about.
 And don’t forget, a good pencil is only as nice as its point which depends on its sharpener.
 A nice classic sharpener is the Staedtler Noris tube sharpener, but if you really want a nice point, try the NJK Long-point sharpener or any other long point sharpener.
 I’ll have another post in not too long on mechanical pencils.